WessonChen/DotNetCoreTutorialJourney/README.md

 - This submit button is inside a form.
 The form method attribute value is post and asp-action attribute value is `ExternalLogin`
 - So when the submit button is clicked the form is posted to `ExternalLogin` action in `AccountController`
 - The login provider is Google, so in the foreach loop, `provider.Name` returns Google.
-- Since the button name is set to provider, asp.net core model binding maps the provider name which is Google to `provider` parameter on the `ExternalLogin` action.
+- Since the button name is set to `provider`, asp.net core model binding maps the `provider` name which is Google to `provider` parameter on the `ExternalLogin` action.

 **ExternalLogin action in AccountController**